bigmlcom/bigmler/docs/index.rst

 For more details, see the BigML's API documentation on `filtering rows <https://bigml.com/developers/datasets#d_filteringrows>`_.

-Multi-labelled categories in training data
+Multi-labeled categories in training data
 ------------------------------------------

 Sometimes the information you want to predict is not a single category but a